 Wellington Monument approach

-The tree-lined walk from the carpark to Wellington Monument is along a level gravel pathway, with no steps, styles or steep gradients.
+The tree-lined walk from the carpark to Wellington Monument is along a level gravel pathway.
+There the occasional bump or dip in the path but no steps, styles or steep gradients.

-The complete walk is approximately three-quarters of a mile each way and you’re rewarded with a view of this impressive monument to the Duke of Wellington.
+The complete walk is approximately three-quarters of a mile each way, approximately 15 minutes each way.
+At the end, you’re rewarded with a view of this impressive monument to the Duke of Wellington.
 Wellington Monument is the world’s tallest three-sided obelisk, standing at 175 feet.